• Skip to main content

 Action Steps for Affected Families

-1. Gather documentation: Collect medical records, therapy notes, treatment records, school reports showing declining performance, and financial records of unauthorized game purchases.
+1. Gather documentation.
+Collect medical records, therapy notes, treatment records, school records showing declining performance, records of any specialized educational accommodations, and financial records of unauthorized in-game purchases.
+The strongest cases include account playtime logs and credit card statements showing significant unauthorized spending on Robux, V-Bucks, or other in-game currencies.

-4. Act promptly: Legal claims have time limits, so don’t delay in seeking legal advice if you believe your family has been harmed.
+4. Act promptly.
+Legal claims have time limits.
+Do not delay in seeking legal advice if you believe your family has been harmed.

 Footer